the site for finding a nursing job worldwide

 For Jobs click here

-Resume Posting Job Searches; Vacancy Posting; Switzerland, German, French.
-English This site will give advice on the general employment framework for health care professionals within Switzerland, salaries social insurance, working hours etc. Unfortunately, it is only in German
+Job Board Resume Posting Job Searches; Vacancy Posting; Switzerland, German This site will give advice on the general employment framework for health care professionals within Switzerland, salaries social insurance, working hours etc. Unfortunately, it is only in German

-Swiss-medical This is an on-line job site with resume posting, vacancy posting and job searches.
-But it is difficult to negotiate for the non German speaker Switzerland, German, French, English To post a resume you have to go to "Stellengesuche" (Situations wanted) and to do a Job Search go to "Stellenangebote" (Job Offers) unfortunately only in German!
+Job Board with resume posting, vacancy posting and job searches.
+Difficult to negotiate for the non German speaker Switzerland, German To post a resume you have to go to "Stellengesuche" (Situations wanted) and to do a Job Search go to "Stellenangebote" (Job Offers) unfortunately only in German!

-Resume Posting, vacancy Posting, Job Searches, Go to "Schnellsuche" and then to "Gesundheitswesen" for health care jobs Switzerland, German, French, English This is a general on-line job site, but has a specialist healthcare section ("Gesundheitswesen")
+Stellen.ch Job Board Resume Posting, vacancy Posting, Job Searches Switzerland, German, French This is a general on-line job site, but has a specialist healthcare section.
+Look under Medizin/Pflege

-Pharmastellen.ch Resume Posting, Vacancy Posting and job searches Switzerland, mainly German, French, English For Pharmacologists and related jobs
+Job Board Resume Posting, Vacancy Posting and job searches Switzerland, mainly German, French For Pharmacologists and related jobs

 medguide.ch This is not an actual nurses job site, but a list of all doctors in Switzerland, who have a web presence Switzerland, mainly German, French, List of doctors